binaris/functions-examples/five-minute-serverless-backend/README.md

 "HELLO"
 ```

-In the actual deploy printout `<account-id>` will be replaced by your own account ID.
+In the actual deploy printout `<Your_Account_Number>` will be replaced by your own account ID.
 If you don't have it handy, you can find that by typing

 ```
 $ bn show accountId